AndyAyersMS/runtime/docs/design/coreclr/jit/arm64-jit-frame-layout.md

 stored on the stack to cause the function to return to a special location to support suspension.

-Below are some sample frame layouts.
+## Layouts

+Below are the five layouts currently used by the JIT.
+Other layouts are possible.
+Layouts are described in the jit by a "frame type" number that runs from 1-5.

 In these examples, `#localsz` is the byte size of the locals/temps area (everything except callee-saved registers and the outgoing argument space, but including space to save FP and SP), `#outsz` is the outgoing stack parameter size, and `#framesz` is the size of the entire stack